 Again, you might need a few more things—or fewer, even—but these will give you a strong start to get a jump on your loan process.

-Hopefully, you’re pleased to find out that you have many options to look into for solar energy business loans.
-They all serve different purposes and take varying amounts of time and effort to apply to.
+Hopefully, this list of business loans for solar energy narrowed your research.
+Each loan serves different purposes and takes varying amounts of time and effort to apply to.
 So, doing some research in advance will help you figure out how to best spend your time and where to direct your efforts.